APBA: Conventions and tournaments

 APBA continues to have a devoted following, with conventions now held every year under the game company's sponsorship.
 The highlight of the convention is a tournament played by the attendees.

 APBA conventions go back as far as June 1973, when more than 300 fans got together at the Bellevue-Stratford Hotel in Philadelphia for a convention sponsored by the game's independent publication, the APBA Journal.
 David Eisenhower was among the attendees.
 The convention tournament was won by Robert Weeks.
 A record 650 got together in New York City in June 1975, with Barry Koopersmith the tournament winner.
 The third and final APBA Journal convention was held in June 1976 in Philadelphia, with Richard Beggs winning the tournament.
 The tournament structure for those conventions allowed participants to construct a team from all the cards they owned.

 (The Journal continued to be published under different management until 2002, but never held another convention.)

 Conventions resumed in Lancaster in July 1995 under game company sponsorship.
 The tournament was limited to stock teams that finished with percentages between .480 and .515.
 Chris Dineen's 1982 Expos prevailed.
 The June 1998 tournament, held in nearby Millersville, was limited to teams with percentages below .550.
 Ten-year-old Devin Flawd won, using the 1995 Mariners.

-Conventions have been held annually beginning in 2001.
+Conventions have been held annually beginning in 2001 (aside from 2020, due to restrictions enforced during the COVID-19 pandemic).
 All except 2003 were sponsored by the game company.
 The limits on team winning percentages were dropped after 2002.

-The 2013 convention was held near the new corporate offices in Georgia; it was unique in that it produced the first back-to-back tournament winner.
-In addition, Brian Wells, a two-time winner himself, was inducted into the APBA Hall of Fame along with his father, Greg Wells.
+The 2013 convention was held near the new corporate offices in Georgia; it was unique in that it produced the first back-to-back tournament winner (Steve Skoff).
+In addition, Brian Wells, a two-time winner himself, was inducted into the APBA Hall of Fame along with his father, Greg Wells (who won the 2013 APBA Football championship, defeating Greg Barath in Canton, Ohio, home of the Pro Football Hall of Fame.)

+In 2021, Steve Skoff became the first three-time champion, and Brian Wells followed him in 2023.
+John Duke (wins in 2007 and 2009) is the only other two-time champion.